Ossiaco/chorus-docs/README.md

 ## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+This project has adopted the [Ossiaco Open Source Code of Conduct](https://opensource.ossiaco.com/codeofconduct/).
-For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@ossiaco.com](mailto:opencode@ossiaco.com) with any additional questions or comments.
+For more information, see the [Code of Conduct FAQ](https://opensource.ossiaco.com/codeofconduct/faq/) or contact [opencode@ossiaco.com](mailto:opencode@ossiaco.com) with any additional questions or comments.